djoleary5/Kickstart_my_chart/README.md

 * Created two new columns, one called `Category` at Q and another called `Sub-Category` at R, which use formulas to split the `Category and Sub-Category` column into two parts.

-* Created a new sheet `Category Stats` with a pivot table that analyzes the initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category** with a stacked column pivot chart that can be filtered by country based on the table you have created.
+* Created a new sheet `Category Stats` with a pivot table that analyzes the initial worksheet to count how many campaigns were successful, failed, canceled, or are currently live per **category** with a stacked column pivot chart that can be filtered by country based on the table created.

+ * Created a new sheet `Sub-Category Stats` with a pivot table that will analyze your initial sheet to count how many campaigns were successful, failed, or canceled, or are currently live per **sub-category** with a stacked column pivot chart that can be filtered by country and parent-category based on the table created.